 - Change your destination.
 The value of the original ticket may be used towards the purchase of a completely new ticket to an alternative British Airways destination.

 This policy also applies if you are transferring through Heathrow and your journey includes a non-affected long haul service as well as a short haul service.

 Free cancellations are not offered at the moment, though it will be mandatory once a flight is actually being cancelled should the passenger wish the refund the ticket entirely.

-All other routes not mentioned above are unlikely to be affected by strike action and related cancellations which includes all longhaul routes as well as those flights operated to/from London-City and Gatwick airport.
+All other routes not mentioned above are unlikely to be affected by strike action and related cancellations which include all longhaul routes as well as those flights operated to/from London-City and Gatwick airport.

-British Airways previously announced that more definitive news would be forthcoming today but as far as their announcements go this is the only update they got.
+British Airways previously announced that more definitive news would be forthcoming today but as far as their announcements go this is the only update they have.